ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![sql validate password5](./images/9.%20sql%20validate%20password5.png)

-* Test if you are able to log into the MySql console by running the command below:
+* Test if you are able to log into the MySQL console by running the command below:

 ```bash
 sudo mysql -p